 What is the timeframe between the LOI/application submission and funding notification?

 The entire process takes between 6 and 8 months.
-The review process for letters of intent is about 8 weeks.
-The time between an application submission and notification is 4 to 6 months.
+The review process for letters of intent is about 6 weeks.
+The time between an application submission and notification is about 6 months.